COMP6258-Reproducibility-Challenge/SPMI-Reproducibility-Study/README.md

 > **Learning with Partial-Label and Unlabeled Data: A Uniform Treatment for Supervision Redundancy and Insufficiency**
 > *Liu et al.*, ICML 2024
 > ---------------------------
 > **This repository** contains our reproduction of SPMI, a mutual-information-based framework for semi-supervised partial-label learning.
-We rigorously re-implement, debug, and benchmark the method as part of the COMP6258 Reproducibility Challenge.

 ---